shajra/nix-project/README.md

 ## Scaffolding<a id="sec-2-3"></a>

 This project actually uses both the `nix-project` and `org2gfm` scripts that it provides.
 You'll find usage of both of these scripts in the [./support](./support) directory.
-The `support/dependencies-upgrade` script delegates to `nix-project`, and `support/docs-generate` delegates to `org2gfm`.
+The `support/dependencies-update` script delegates to `nix-project`, and `support/docs-generate` delegates to `org2gfm`.

-If you call `dependencies-upgrade` (no arguments needed) it will upgrade all of this project's dependencies, which are specified in the [./nix/sources.json](./nix/sources.json) file.
+If you call `dependencies-update` (no arguments needed) it will update all of this project's dependencies, which are specified in the [./nix/sources.json](./nix/sources.json) file.
 And similarly, if you call `docs-generate` (again with no arguments) all the Org-mode files will be re-evaluated and re-exported to GFM files.

 If you want to scaffold a new project with these scripts set up similarly, you can create a new directory, go into it, and invoke the following `nix` call: